nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ## What is Serializable and What's Not?

-First off, here's an list of types that are generally deemed serializable by NgRx and which can therefore be safely stored in the state - note that I'm referring to the JavaScript runtime types:
+First off, here's a list of types that are generally deemed serializable by NgRx and which can therefore be safely stored in the state - note that I'm referring to the JavaScript runtime types:

 - [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 - [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)